MDAnalysis/MDAKits/docs/source/makingakit.rst

 #.
 The code is open source and published under an `OSI approved license <https://opensource.org/licenses/>`_
 #.
 Code is versioned and provided in an accessible version-controlled repository (GitHub, GitLab, Bitbucket, etc.)
 #.
 Code authors and maintainers are clearly designated
 #.
-Minimal documentation is provided
+Minimal documentation is provided (what your code does, how to install it,
+   and how to use it)
 #.
-Tests and continuous integration are present
+At least minimal regression tests and continuous integration are present

 It is also highly encouraged that the MDAKit also satisfies: